 Among magnolia pests, scale is the most common.
 They are white or gray insects of miniature size.

 These pests parasitize on the leaves and young branches of magnolia trees.
 Their food is magnolia sap.
-As a result of their activities, sticky secretions may appear on the lower leaves, which will eventually turn black.
+As a result of their activities, sticky secretions may appear on the lower leaves, eventually turning black.

 You probably won’t even notice a small number of these parasites.
 But if their population grows significantly, the tree can take considerable damage.